Thomasjkeel/FDRI-comparing-rainfall-data-in-upper-severn/README.md

 In the 1980s there used to be more rain gauges in the Upper Severn (see figure below):
 <img src="figures/num_gauges_around_abermule_1980vs2022.png" width="700">

-_<strong>Figure 2.</strong> Number of gauges in the Upper Severn.
-Red circles represent daily rain gauges around the Abermule catchment available and used in the CEH-GEAR data product._
+_<strong>Figure 2.</strong> Number of daily rain gauges around Abermule.
+Red circles represent daily-only rain gauges, yellow circles represent gauges used in daily and monthly CEH-GEAR product.._

 The relationship between density of rain gauges to differences between datasets is briefly explored here.